Nikhil-Vats/nikhilvats.tech/src/posts/pretty-printing-tips/pretty-printing-data.md

 ---
 title: "Pretty printing data in console"
-date: "30 Jan, 2019"
+date: "30 Jan 2019"
+description: "As web developers we spend a lot of time going through complex nested data, read this blog to learn two ways to pretty-print data to save time and make debugging easier!"
 ---

+If you are a frontend developer, you must have spent a considerable amount of time looking at the structure of the complex nested data coming from backend.
+No one loves going to the browser's console and click on those tiny little arrows only to see 100s of lines of messy data.
+Read this post to increase your efficiency by learning two better ways of logging data to console.

 Tip: Click an image to zoom in and out.

 ### 1. Using console.table()

-You can use `console.table(data)` for pretty printing the data (array of objects, array of arrays) in the format of a table.
+You can use `console.table(data)` for pretty-printing the data (array of objects, an array of arrays) in the format of a table.

 Note that in Chrome `console.table(data)` may not work sometimes when the data is just an array of strings or numbers (data is not compound).
 In that case just use `console.table([data])`.